AISaturdaysLagos/cohort_structure/README.md

 # cohort8_structure

 ## Overview
-In this cohort, we utilize learning resources from the [practical data science course](http://www.datasciencecourse.org/lectures/), with the goal of solving a data science problem, starting from data collection to model inference.
+In this cohort, we utilize learning resources from the [practical data science course](http://www.datasciencecourse.org/lectures/), with the goal of learning how to come up with practical solutions to data science problems, starting from data collection to model inference.

 The cohort would last 16 weeks with 15 weeks of lectures and lab work and a break on week 9.
 We would select relevant lectures from the [practical data science course](http://www.datasciencecourse.org/lectures/), study them carefully and use the learned concepts in the labs.

-There would be a series of labs, with each building up to a final solution to a chosen problem.
-For the labs, we have chosen to work on a fancy problem that involves reddit posts:

-> Given a reddit post, can you predict the subreddit to which it belongs?

-Working on these labs would expose us to the art of building a data science project from the ground up, starting from data collection and completing the process with a model for inference.

 Additionally, participants are encouraged to work on a final project, exercising skills acquired from tinkering with the labs.